swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 We listen for up arrow, down arrow, enter, and tab keys.
 We also listen for mouse hover events on the `li` children elements of `menu` and any clicks on `menu`.
 We don't care about which `li` element gets clicked because `highlighter` from the previous post tracks that for us.
+We use `r/fan-in` to merge these different channels into a single channel of events, this will be the `select` channel used by `autocompleter*` and `menu-proc`.

 Then we need to listen to key events from the input field.
 We only care when the text of input field actually changes (automatically